jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 Select Where to Advertise         Site
-Site Network                      Outside Network (Since we only have 1 interface on our CE Node, it is "Outside" by default) Site Reference                    system/[animal-name] TCP Listen Port Choice            Leave default
+Site Network                      Outside Network (Since we only have 1 interface on our CE Node, it is "Outside" by default) Site Reference                    system/[animal-name] TCP Listen Port Choice            TCP Listen Port
 TCP Listen Port                   80
 ==============================    =========================================================